Disal TabletsThis page contains information on Disal Tablets for veterinary use.

-Toxicology: Furosemide demonstrates a very low order of either acute or chronic toxicity.
+Animal Safety: Furosemide demonstrates a very low order of either acute or chronic toxicity.
 The drug is rapidly absorbed and excreted by both glomerular filtration and tubular secretion.
-The rates of excretion are of such a magnitude that cumulation of furosemide does not occur despite repeated administrations.15
+The rates of excretion are of such magnitude that cumulation of furosemide does not occur despite repeated administrations.15

 The main effect observed in clinical toxicity is an abnormality of fluid and electrolyte imbalances.
 Ototoxicity resulting in transient loss of hearing has been reported with furosemide.15

 A safety study was performed in dogs to determine the effects of Disal Tablets at increasing dosages and time elements.
 The dosage levels were 2 mg/lb body weight (upper recommended dosage), 6 mg/lb body weight (3X upper recommended dosage) and 10 mg/lb body weight (5X upper recommended dosage).
 The treatment period ranged up to nine days in length.
 Results demonstrate a mild dehydration at the 5X level with a slight elevation of hemoglobin and hematocrit levels.
 Serum levels of potassium and chloride were slightly lowered in the higher dosage groups.
 Cumulative evaluation of the data demonstrates that Disal Tablets are safe when administered at the upper level of the recommended dosage for a duration of nine consecutive days.